getodk/governance/GOVERNANCE.md

 #### Voting

 Not all decisions can be made using lazy consensus.
 Issues such as those affecting the strategic direction or legal standing of the project must gain explicit approval in the form of a vote.
 Every member of the community is encouraged to express their opinions in all discussion and all votes.
 However, only project committers and/or PMC members (as defined above) have binding votes for the purposes of decision making.
-A separate document on the [voting within a meritocratic governance model](meritocraticGovernanceVoting) describes in more detail how voting is conducted in projects following the practice established within the Apache Software Foundation.

-As described in our document discussing the [meritocratic governance model](meritocraticGovernanceModel), meritocratic open source projects make decisions through consultation with all members of the community.
-In order to make this process as efficient as possible they often adopt a policy of lazy consensus, which allows most of the decisions to be made without resorting to a formal vote.
-However not all decisions can be made through lazy consensus: issues such as those affecting the strategic direction or legal standing of the project must gain explicit approval in the form of a vote.
-This document describes in more detail how voting is conducted in such situations in projects following the practice established within the Apache Software Foundation.

-## Voting

 If a formal vote on a proposal is called (signaled simply by sending a email with ‘[VOTE]’ in the subject line), all participants on the project contributors’ list may express an opinion and vote.
 They do this by sending an email in reply to the original ‘[VOTE]’ email, with the following vote and information: